Urinary Tract Infection In Cats

 A culture and sensitivity test can reveal if bacteria is present and also tell the vet exactly what type of bacteria it is and which antibiotic is most likely to be successful in treating it.
 This is important because different bacteria respond to different antibiotics.

+Exactly which antibiotic is used for cat urinary tract infections depends on the type of bacteria present.
 Since a urine culture and sensitivity test takes several days to run, your veterinarian may choose to start your cat on an antibiotic that is effective against the most common bacteria seen with urinary tract infections.
 If the urine culture shows the bacteria not sensitive to that antibiotic, your vet might switch your cat’s antibiotic if there has not been a good response to treatment.

-Cat Food/Diet Related To Urinary Tract Infections
+Prevention of Urinary Tract Infections

-If your cat develops recurrent urinary tract infections or if he or she is also diagnosed with bladder stones or crystals, your veterinarian might recommend a diet change and increasing how much water your cat drinks.
+If your cat develops recurrent urinary tract infections or if he or she is also diagnosed with bladder stones or crystals, your veterinarian might recommend a diet change.
+Therapeutic urinary diets don’t treat infections, but aim to improve urinary health by limiting certain minerals, and adjusting your cat’s urinary pH to help prevent or reverse crystal and stone formation.

 Also Read: Best Cat Food for Urinary Tract Health

+It’s also possible to use homemade cat food for urinary problems.
 Always work with a veterinarian or a veterinary nutritionist when feeding a homemade cat food, especially one intended to address specific health concerns like urinary tract infections and bladder stones.

 Also Read: 6 Delicious Homemade Cat Food Recipes

-Most cats do not drink enough water.
+Some cats do not drink enough water.
 To increase water intake, feed your cat wet cat food instead of dry cat food and provide access to fresh, cool water.
 Pet fountains can also entice cats to drink more water.

 Also Read: The 5 Best Cat Water Fountains

-Many cat owners stress about the cost of seeking veterinary treatment when their cat is ill.
+Many cat owners worry about the cost of seeking veterinary treatment when their cat is ill.
 You might be tempted to search “cat urinary tract infection home remedies” and want to attempt to treat your cat’s urinary tract infection at home.

 Frequently Asked Questions